bvolesky/Pokemon-Catch/README.md

 # Pokémon-Catch-Game
-This is a safari based game where you catch all 151 Pokemon as fast as possible.
+This is a safari based game where you catch all 151 Pokémon as fast as possible.